 Lifespan: 10 to 14 years

-History of the Treeing Walker
+Origin of the Treeing Walker Dog Breed

 They probably arrived before the US was even officially formed.
 Then, these dogs were bred with other dogs, including the Tennessee Lead and Walker foxhound.
 Eventually, the Treeing Walker came into existence, though they used to be called English Coonhounds.